 Join us at our Canterbury campus on Saturday 1 April from 10:00 - 13:00 (BST).
 Hear from staff and students about our courses, find out about funding and discover more about our outstanding locations.

 Do you want to learn the functions of international business and what makes a great globally successful leader?

 Business is as connected as it has ever been.
 To be a successful business leader, you need to understand international markets and the way other nations do business.

 You'll learn an overview of global strategy, global value chains, international accounting and organisational behaviour, managing the multinational enterprise, within human resource management in a global context and international accounting for decision making.
-You will end your Master's with a research project allowing you to apply what you have learned and benefit from the supervision by an international business expert.
+You will finish your master's with a detailed report with the support of a dedicated expert supervisor.

 “The programme helped me to develop analytical skills and set an academic foundation for an international career.”

 ~ Milan Marinkovic, MSc International Business Management, 2020

 A minimum of a second-class UK degree, or an equivalent internationally recognised qualification in a variety of areas will be considered for entry on this course.